If your goal is to get someone to keep reading your blog post, think back to the last time you were at an event where speakers gave presentations.

 I used this technique when writing the introduction to this article.

 By asking “Think back to the last time …,” I invite you to explore today’s blog post topic with me.

 When your introduction only explains information, you don’t show your reader that you have something to offer that they won’t find anywhere else.
 So here’s a straightforward way to engage while you explain.

 - Set a timer to do an exercise or game

 Try combining this Action Type with Action Type #1 and Action Type #2 above to introduce that unique point of view you have or next-level benefits you want to immediately communicate.

-Readers should feel confident about choosing your article — which will increase the chances that they’ll want to check out your content again in the future.
+Readers should feel confident about choosing your article — which will increase the chances that they’ll keep reading and want to check out your content again in the future.

 We all love something new.

 Something that makes us think, “Damn.
 I wish I wrote that.”

 That’s why compelling introductions are directly related to growing your audience.
 That first impression is your opportunity to persuade.
 Convince someone to keep reading and show them you’re not like everyone else.